The Guns of Navarone (film): Plot

 In 1943, the Axis powers plan an assault on the island of Keros, where 2,000 British soldiers are marooned, hoping to convince neutral Turkey to join them.
 Rescue by the Royal Navy is prevented by two enormous radar-directed large-calibre guns on Navarone Island.
 Aerial bombing fails to destroy the guns and Allied Intelligence assigns a commando unit to infiltrate Navarone and destroy the guns.
-Led by Major Roy Franklin, the team is composed of Captain Keith Mallory, an ex-spy and an officer with the Long Range Desert Group; Colonel Andrea Stavros from the Greek Army; Franklin's friend Corporal Miller, an explosives expert and chemistry professor; Greco-American Spyros Pappadimos, a native of Navarone; and "The Butcher of Barcelona" Brown, an engineer and knife fighter.
+Led by Major Roy Franklin, the team is composed of Captain Keith Mallory, an ex-spy and an officer with the Long Range Desert Group; Colonel Andrea Stavros from the Greek Army; Franklin's friend Corporal John Miller, an explosives expert and chemistry professor; Greco-American Spyros Pappadimos, a former criminal and native of Navarone; and Casey "The Butcher of Barcelona" Brown, an engineer and knife fighter.

 Disguised as Greek fishermen they cross the Aegean Sea and overwhelm the crew of a German patrol boat.
 Mallory confides to Franklin that Stavros has sworn to kill him after the war, because Mallory was inadvertently responsible for the deaths of Stavros's wife and children.
 After being shipwrecked on the coast of Navarone, Mallory leads the team up the cliff and Franklin injures his leg.
 Mallory stops Franklin's attempt to kill himself, and lies that their mission has been scrubbed in favour of an amphibious assault.
 They rendezvous with two resistance fighters, Spyros's sister Maria and her friend Anna, who had been tortured by the Germans before escaping.